-Research and development expenses for the three months ended March 31, 2018 increased \$2.8 million compared to the three months ended March 31, 2017.
-The increase was primarily due to an increase of \$1.6 million related to our ZGN-1258 program, an increase in discovery and screening expenses of \$1.3 million, as well as an increase in our unallocated expenses of \$1.1 million, partially offset by decreased costs of \$1.3 million associated with our ZGN-1061 program.
+Research and development expenses for the nine months ended September 30, 2018 increased \$6.5 million compared to the nine months ended September 30, 2017.
+The increase was primarily due to an increase of \$8.4 million related to our ZGN-1258 program, an increase in discovery and screening expenses of \$1.2 million, as well as an increase in our unallocated expenses of \$2.6 million, partially offset by decreased costs of \$5.6 million associated with our ZGN-1061 program.

-Costs associated with our ZGN-1258 program are new as we announced the advancement of this program in January 2018, and in the first quarter of 2018, initiated investigational new drug, or IND, application enabling nonclinical efforts, for evaluation of ZGN-1258 in the treatment of people affected by PWS.
+Costs associated with our ZGN-1258 program for the nine months ended September 30, 2018 are due to our advancement of this program in January 2018, and in the first quarter of 2018 our commencement of IND enabling nonclinical efforts for evaluation of ZGN-1258 initially in the treatment of people affected by PWS.
 Our discovery and screening costs have increased period over period.
-Based on our experience in MetAP2 inhibitor development, we are now exploring new chemical approaches to identity new molecules targeting the liver for treatment of metabolic liver diseases.
+Based on our experience in MetAP2 inhibitor development, we are now exploring new chemical approaches to identify new molecules targeting the liver for treatment of metabolic liver diseases.

-Unallocated expenses increased period over period primarily due to an increase of \$0.7 million in non-cash stock-based compensation, as well as an increase in personnel related costs of \$0.5 million.
+Unallocated expenses increased period over period primarily due to an increase of \$1.6 million in non-cash stock-based compensation, as well as an increase in personnel related costs of \$1.1 million.
 Non-cash stock-based compensation has increased primarily due to personnel transfers between functional areas.
-Personnel related expenses increased primarily due to the hire of three employees from April 2017 to January 2018.
+Personnel related expenses increased primarily due to the hiring of new employees and personnel transfers between functional areas.

-Costs associated with our ZGN-1061 program decreased period over period by \$1.3 million, primarily due to a decrease in nonclinical and manufacturing costs of \$2.4 million.
+Costs associated with our ZGN-1061 program decreased period over period by \$5.6 million, primarily due to a decrease in nonclinical and manufacturing costs of \$7.1 million.
 During the 2017 period, costs increased primarily as a result of additional nonclinical studies and drug product and drug substance activities, as we were planning for our Phase 2 clinical trial which commenced in the third quarter of 2017 in both Australia and New Zealand, for which we enrolled 137 patients in a 12 week clinical trial.
-Partially offsetting the decrease in nonclinical and manufacturing costs of our ZGN-1061 program is an increase in costs associated with our clinical trials for our ZGN-1061 program of \$1.0 million.
-The expenses during the 2017 period were for final costs for a Phase 1 clinical trial of ZGN-1061 in the Netherlands, which was comprised of 39 patients in a single ascending dose, or SAD, portion and 29 patients in a multiple ascending dose, or MAD, portion, while the expenses during the 2018 period are for the larger Phase 2 clinical trial.
+Partially offsetting the decrease in nonclinical and manufacturing costs of our ZGN-1061 program was an increase in costs associated with our clinical trials for our ZGN-1061 program of \$1.5 million.
+The expenses during the 2017 period were for final costs for a Phase 1 clinical trial of ZGN-1061 in the Netherlands, which was comprised of 39 patients in a single ascending dose, or SAD, portion and 29 patients in a multiple ascending dose, or MAD, portion, while the expenses during the 2018 period are for the larger Phase 2 clinical trial and an extension to the trial that was announced in the second quarter of 2018.